microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/01-assessment.md

     kubectl -n mysql exec deploy/mysql -it -- bash
     ```

     Once they do that they can use psql or mysql to check the version.
-In MySQL to check the db engine and what type of tables we have
+In MySQL to check the db engine and what type of tables we have, do this:

     ```sql
     select table_schema, engine, count(1) from information_schema.tables group by table_schema, engine  ;